 They started a small egg and vegetable CSA in Squamish, but soon wanted a farm of their own.
 In 2016 they moved to the family farm in Buffalo Creek where they’ve been farming ever since.

-They sell their produce, eggs and meat at the South Cariboo Farmers Market and to local restaurants/grocery stores from Spring to Fall every year.
-They also offer a Farm Share (link), which can be pre-purchased at the beginning of the season.
+They sell their produce and meat at the South Cariboo Farmers Market and to local restaurants/grocery stores from Spring to Fall every year.
+They also offer a Veggie Box (link), which can be pre-purchased at the beginning of the season and is delivered striaght to your door.

-Big Rock Ranch uses low-till methods on the farm to keep the soil biology intact, apply lots of compost to feed the soil and to help reduce weeds, have 3 large greenhouses that are used to extend the growing season, do cover cropping in between plantings and mulch around the beds to aid in water retention and soil run off.
+Big Rock Ranch uses low-till methods on the farm to keep the soil biology intact, apply lots of compost and organic fertilizers to feed the soil, have 3 large greenhouses that are used to extend the growing season, do cover cropping in between plantings and mulch around the beds to aid in water retention and soil run off.

-Big Rock Ranch offers a large variety of vegetables, such as leafy greens, micro greens, herbs, mushrooms, root vegetables, peas, cucumbers, tomatoes, peppers, squash, and more!
-For fruit, we offer apples, strawberries, saskatoon berries and soon to be blueberries.
-Our free range heritage chickens produce eggs and our bees produce some lovely honey.
+Big Rock Ranch offers a large variety of vegetables, such as leafy greens, micro greens, herbs, root vegetables, peas, cucumbers, tomatoes, peppers, squash, and more!
+For fruit, they offer apples, strawberries, saskatoon berries and soon to be blueberries.
+The free range heritage chickens produce eggs and the bees produce some lovely honey.
+Depending on the year sometimes you can find Big Rock Ranch’s lovely pastured, free range heritage chickens available at the South Cariboo Farmers Market.

 Awards and Accomplishments